minity-script/minity/docs/SYNTAX.md

 ````

-### Importing mclang files
+### Importing minity files
 Keeping your whole program in one file can become impractical, so you may decide to split into multiple files.
 ````
-import "./helpers.mclang"
+import "./helpers.minity"
-import "./minigame.mclang"
+import "./minigame.minity"
 ````
-Some mclang features (variables, macros, etc.) need to be declared or defined before they are used, the order of imports and where in your file you put them can be important.
+Some minity features (variables, macros, etc.) need to be declared or defined before they are used, the order of imports and where in your file you put them can be important.
 <blockquote>
 This requirement could be relaxed in the future.
 </blockquote>